Planning your trip to Hong Kong as a solo traveller? Not only is HK super safe, it’s also jam-packed full of interesting spots to discover

 3. Find classic Cantonese snacks on the street

-There are an array of Hong Kong snacks available at local supermarkets.
-But if you’re in the mood for something a bit more traditional and rare such as Dragon’s Beard candy (sounds cute right?
+While there’s always a reliable array of Hong Kong snacks available at local supermarkets, sometimes you have to hit the streets to find the truly authentic stuff.
+If you’re in the mood for something a bit more traditional and rare such as Dragon’s Beard candy (sounds cute right?
 It’s made of desiccated coconut, peanuts and white sugar) and sour dried plums, then definitely keep an eye on the many different snack shops on the streets of Mong Kok and Yau Ma Tei.
-You’ll be amazed.
+Just follow your nose and you’ll be amazed.

 4. Explore the iconic Avenue of Stars

-When you’re planning your itinerary for Hong Kong solo travel, it usually involves some sort of tourist attractions so you know what’s happening (even though you may not be a big fan of crowds).
+While you may not be a fan of big crowds or think visiting tourist spots is a bit gauche, when you’re planning your itinerary for Hong Kong solo travel, there’s some attractions that can’t be missed.
 That’s why we think you should give the Avenue of Stars a go.
-Featuring a selection of bronze statues (Bruce Lee, Anita Mui, Hong Kong Film Awards and McDull) as well as handprints of the stars, you’ll get to learn more about the history of the Hong Kong film industry.
+Featuring a selection of bronze statues (Bruce Lee and Anita Mui to name a few) as well as handprints of iconic stars, Avenue of Stars is where you’ll get to learn more about the history of Hong Kong’s film industry.
+This is one tourist attraction that definitely isn’t a trap!

 If you’re a movie lover, then you’ll definitely want to check out these iconic Hong Kong film locations.